barissenkal/Youtube.TheWayILikeIt.user.js/README.md

 },false);
 ```

-I am listening to "resize" event of "window" and "document.webkitIsFullScreen" property to detect if player went fullscreen.
-Works perfectly on my current setup.
+I am also listening to "resize" event of "window" and "document.webkitIsFullScreen" property to detect if player went fullscreen.
+(Normally fullscreen is an event by itself but this solution works great on my current setup.)

 ```javascript
 window.addEventListener("resize", function (event) {